AllenWLynch/signaturemodels/docs/tutorial.rst

 * A fasta file of your organism's genome (e.g. h19.fa)
 * A chromsizes file of your organism's genome (e.g. hg19.chrom.sizes)

-Fasta and chromsizes annotations can be found at the `UCSC data repository <https://genome.ucsc.edu/cgi-bin/hgGateway>_`

 1. Data preparation
 -------------------